Face Hugger with fine plasticized skin.

 Alas, Andrew picked up the wrong piece of material, and it shattered.

 Its` a wrap !!! was the exclamation, and Ridley decided to go without it.
+A brilliant decision that only increased the suspense in the film.

 Andrew`s secret method of getting the tear strength acceptable was to vacuum form a film of plasticed PVC into the back of the Alien`s skin material, whilst still in its` hot and semi molten state.
 The two material cross polymerised and fused together.